 Quoting an identifier also makes it case-sensitive, whereas unquoted names are always folded to lower case.
 For example, the identifiers FOO, foo, and "foo" are considered the same by PostgreSQL, but "Foo" and "FOO" are different from these three and each other.
 (The folding of unquoted names to lower case in PostgreSQL is incompatible with the SQL standard, which says that unquoted names should be folded to upper case.
 Thus, foo should be equivalent to "FOO" not "foo" according to the standard.
 If you want to write portable applications you are advised to always quote a particular name or never quote it.)

 There are three kinds of implicitly-typed constants in PostgreSQL: strings, bit strings, and numbers.
 Constants can also be specified with explicit types, which can enable more accurate representation and more efficient handling by the system.
-The implicit constants are described below; explicit constants are discussed afterwards.
+These alternatives are discussed in the following subsections.

 The character with the code zero cannot be in a string constant.